The LEADERSHIP-AI Synthesis: How Visionary Leaders Can Successfully Collaborate & Compete With the LLMs & Algorithms

 For decades, our corporate and political leaders have been trained to be smart and analytical.
 Often from legal, science, and technical backgrounds, they have got to the top through delivering quick and smart solutions to known technical problems.

 Leaders are rewarded for their intellect and delivery, for their ability to analyze, rationalize, and strategize.
-However, if such analytical intelligence is becoming increasingly automated, taking an AI seconds instead of days to complete, leaders must be able to offer something different, something more, if they are to avoid literal and metaphorical redundancy.
+However, as analytical intelligence becomes increasingly automated, taking AI seconds instead of days to complete, leaders must be able to offer something different, something more, if they are to avoid literal and metaphorical redundancy.

 If AI technologists—and we leaders who use AI—can minimize lies, errors, hallucinations, and biases (as we can see, more challenging than it appears), then AI will become the ultimate analytical tool: tireless, emotionless, and exponentially scalable.
 It will be able to do everything from multi-modal forecasting to risk detection and strategic optimization without fatigue, burnout, hubris, or spreadsheet mistakes.